stevenc-stb/spdx-3-model/model/SystemsEngineering/Safety.md

 ## Summary

-The Safety Profile is designed to provide a standardized way of documenting and sharing information about artefacts created, verified and maintained during the safety lifecycle of a system.
+The Safety Profile is designed to provide a standardized way of documenting and sharing information about artifacts created, verified and maintained during the safety lifecycle of a system.

 ## Description